pranav2595/American-Football-Analytics-Application/CODE_OF_CONDUCT.md

 **Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
+**Consequence**: A warning with consequences for repeated behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels